TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/overview.md

 some common extensions.

 * [Overview](programming/overview.md) - This tutorial goes through the setup for creating new modules for GTAModel and gives a high level overview of where
     GTAModel is designed to be extended.
+We recommend that you start with this before moving onto more specific examples.
-* [Mode Choice Post Processor](programming/post_household_iteration.md) - This tutorial goes through the steps to create a new module that is able to analyse the results for each internal iteration of mode choice.
+* [Mode Choice Post Processor](programming/interfaces/post_household_iteration.md) - This tutorial goes through the steps to create a new module that is able to analyse the results for each internal iteration of mode choice.
-* [Creating a New Mode](programming/new_mode.md) - This tutorial goes through the steps required to program a new tutorial
+* [Creating a New Mode](programming/examples/new_mode.md) - This tutorial goes through the steps required to program a new tutorial

 ## File Formats